common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/final/en/nhi.md

 The language code is `nhi`.
 There is quite a bit of variation within the nhi variant, varying between municipalities and communities.
-For example, some towns, near San Miguel Tenango, use "inverted prefixes" compared to the rest of the Nahuatl-speaking area, (e.g. in-nihnimi instead of ni-nihnimi, "I walk").
+For example, some towns, near San Miguel Tenango, use "inverted prefixes" compared to the rest of the Nahuatl-speaking area, (e.g. *in-nihnimi* instead of *ni-nihnimi*, "I walk").
-The sentences in this corpus come from the nhi Universal Dependencies treebank, which is made up of samples from all three municipalities, and a set of dictionary-style example sentences written by a speaker from the Tepetzintla municipality.
+The sentences in this corpus come from the `nhi` Universal Dependencies treebank, which is made up of samples from all three municipalities, and a set of dictionary-style example sentences written by a speaker from the Tepetzintla municipality.